-Almost everyone from SI has gone here on a school trip.
-But it’s likely that you couldn’t quite appreciate the historic significance at age 7 or 8.
+Almost everyone from SI has gone here on a school trip, but it’s likely that you couldn’t quite appreciate the historic significance at age seven or eight.
 Revisit this destination during your adult years, and you’ll find it to be both relaxing and educational — allowing you to explore 350 years of history and culture.
 It’s NYC’s only restored historic town, and it also includes the oldest working family farm in the five boroughs.
 Richmond Town offers an inside look at American life from the 17th century on, via self-guided or group tours.
 They house almost the entirety of Alice Austen’s photographic collection as well (nearly 8,000 images), as she donated the majority of her collection to them before she passed.

 The Garibaldi-Meucci Museum